 (Snug as a bug in my plane pjs and flat bed)

 At breakfast time the pancakes I had my eye on were unfortunately not available (I was told the plane was catered with 1 pancake breakfast and there were 10 First Class passengers on board.
 Apparently the man in front of me had requested them the previous night – he must have done this before!)
 I opted for some granola instead which was really good and went some way towards masking my pancake disappointment.

 Although I had very high hopes for my First Class BA experience I can’t say I was wowed.
 From my experience I couldn’t see enough difference between the service and food in Business (click here to read my review of Club World on BA) to justify the extra spend (or points redemption) to fly First.
 The seat was superb and flying long haul is made much easier with this comfort, but in terms of service and overall experience we had a much better time in the Business Class cabin on Japan Airlines, which we took for the second leg of our journey.
 I’m very grateful we got to have this experience and it was worth the redemption for the all the luggage we needed to bring (you can check in 3 x 23kg bags on First) but it wasn’t what I expected a First Class experience would be like at all.

 After reading more frequent flyer blogs I’ve seen some say that BA First is like other airlines Business.
 Perhaps I should start saving my air miles with another alliance to get the luxury experience we imagined?

-My partner and I paid £350 each to fly First Class (one way) from London to Tokyo using 90,000 air miles and a companion voucher.
+My partner and I paid £350 each to fly First Class (one way) from London to Tokyo using 90,000 air miles and an American Express companion voucher.

 Have you flown First or Business with other airlines?
 How do they compare?